-This national project will undertake research and forecast product development to deliver a state-of-the-art forecasting service for extreme climate events.
-The Bureau of Meteorology (BoM) will conduct research to deliver forecasts of the likelihood of climate extremes on multi-week and seasonal timescales – beyond the traditional seven-day weather forecast.
-It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead.
+This five year (2017-2022) national project undertook research and forecast product development to deliver a state-of-the-art forecasting service for extreme climate events.
+The Bureau of Meteorology (BoM) delivered forecasts showing the likelihood of climate extremes on multi-week and seasonal timescales – beyond the traditional seven-day weather forecast.
+This project provided farmers with the first ever weeks to seasons ahead forecasts of extreme climate events.

 The project work included research, product development and extension teams (representing a range of industries) collaborating directly with farmers and farm consultants, to interface the forecasts with agricultural decisions and develop risk management strategies to proactively prepare for these events, along with extending project outputs to farmers and advisors.

 The FWFA project delivered direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) and equipping farmers with the information and tools to be forewarned and proactively prepared.
 It offered farmers the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.

 The University of Melbourne (UoM) conducted research to deliver an extreme event risk management framework for the dairy and southern red-meat industries, achieved via a structured process of consultation with industry-specific reference groups, who:

 The schematic below summarises the overall project structure.
 The UoM research delivery focused on Modules 3 and 4.

 Click here for an overview of the five FWFA extremes forecast tools.